Markéta Vondroušová: Juniors

-2014–17: WTA debut and maiden title at 17, top and Major 100 debut
+2014–2017: Pro debut, WTA 250 title, top 100

-Vondroušová began playing on the ITF Women's Circuit in May 2014 at the age of 14, and qualified for her first main draw later in the year.
+Vondroušová began playing on the ITF Women's Circuit in May 2014 at the age of 14 and qualified for her first main draw later in the year.
 She reached her first singles final at the lowest $10k level in March 2015 at Sharm El Sheikh, where she won the doubles event for her first professional title.
 Her first and second singles title came in May and June respectively.
 Vondroušová made her WTA Tour main-draw doubles debut in April 2015 at the Prague Open, losing her opening match alongside Kateřina Vaňková.
 She made her WTA Tour singles debut at the same tournament a year later, winning her first career match against Océane Dodin before losing to eventual runner-up Samantha Stosur.
 Vondroušová did not enter any more events after May 2016 due to a left elbow injury.

 Vondroušová returned to the tour in January 2017 and won her first two ITF singles events back followed by two more runner-up finishes in her third and fifth events.
 This success helped her break into the top 300 for the first time by the end of February.

 At the Ladies Open Biel Bienne in April, Vondroušová had her first big breakthrough.
-She won her maiden WTA Tour title at the age of 17 in just her second career WTA singles event.
-After entering the main draw through qualifying, she upset top seed and world No. 18, Barbora Strýcová, in the semifinals.
+She won her maiden WTA Tour title at age 17 in just her second career WTA singles event.
+After entering the main draw through qualifying, she upset top seed and world No. 18 Barbora Strýcová in the semifinals.
 She then defeated Anett Kontaveit in the final.
 With the title, she rose to No. 117 in the world.
 Having started the tournament at No. 233, she was also the lowest-ranked finalist on the WTA Tour since Justine Henin in 2010.

-Vondroušová then won a $100k title at the Slovak Open back on the ITF Circuit the following month to enter the top 100 for the first time.
+Vondroušová then won a 100k title at the Slovak Open back on the ITF Circuit the next month to enter the top 100 for the first time.
 This also made her the youngest player in the top 100 at the time.

-Vondroušová made her Grand Slam championship debut at the French Open.
-She made it through qualifying and defeated Amandine Hesse in her first main draw match before losing to Daria Kasatkina.
+At her major debut at the French Open, she made it through qualifying and defeated Amandine Hesse in her first main-draw match, before losing to Daria Kasatkina.
 Vondroušová was directly accepted into the main draw at Wimbledon, losing her opening match.
-Later that month, she won another ITF title, the $80k Prague Open, to rise to No. 68 in the world.
+Later that month, she won another ITF title, at the 80k Prague Open, to rise to No. 68 in the world.
 Nonetheless, she again lost her opening match at the US Open, despite pushing No. 8 Svetlana Kuznetsova to a third-set tiebreak.
 She ended her season after September.